voodoo/caveman-guide/src/content/book/19-statins/index.md

 2. Presenting only relative risk without absolute risk is considered misleading:

-- Gigerenzer et al. called this practice "incomplete and misleading risk information"[^4].
+- Gigerenzer et al. called this practice "incomplete and misleading risk information".
-- It can lead to overestimation of treatment benefits by both patients and physicians[^3].
+- It can lead to overestimation of treatment benefits by both patients and physicians.

 3. The absolute risk reduction with statins is often quite small:

-- In the JUPITER trial example, the absolute risk reduction was 0.41%[^3].
+- In the JUPITER trial example, the absolute risk reduction was 0.41%. [^5]
-- In the 20-year follow-up study, the absolute risk reduction in coronary deaths was 2.3%[^4].
+- In the 20-year follow-up study, the absolute risk reduction in coronary deaths was 2.3%.

 4. Number Needed to Treat (NNT) helps put absolute risk reduction in perspective: